EddieCarrillo/Flicker/README.md

 - [ ] List anything else that you can get done to improve the app functionality!

-Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

 1. How to include media like videos in a clean way
 2. How track progress of networking